esheldon/pycolumns/README.md

 # you should not generally create array columns, since they
 # can get out of sync with existing columns.
 This will by default
 # raise an exception, but you can send verify=False if you know
 # what you are doing.
-In the future support will be added for this.
+In the future special support will be added for
+# adding new columns
 >>> c.create_column('test', 'array')

 # update values for an array column